 As long as you’re a teacher teaching K-12, you don’t have to wait to save up a 20 percent down payment but depending upon where the property is located you might even have to put zero down.
 Or, you can select an FHA loan that requires only a 3.5 percent down payment.
 Let’s take a look at three mortgage programs that teachers should seriously consider.

 FHA.
-One program available today is the FHA home loan program.
+One popular program in 2023 is the FHA home loan program.
 The FHA loan asks for just a 3.5 percent down payment and the down payment can come from the borrower’s own funds or gifted by a family member or a non-profit.
 FHA loans can be used to finance a home in a rural or semi-rural area as well as in densely populated urban areas.

 FHA loans can be used to finance a single-family home, a townhome or an approved condo as long as the borrower occupies as a primary residence.
 FHA loans can also be used to finance a condominium as long as FHA has approved the condominium project.

 USDA.
 The United States Department of Agriculture oversees the USDA Rural Housing loan.
 The most popular 502 Guaranteed program is offered only by approved lenders.
 The loan is used to finance properties in areas declared as rural by the USDA.
 The USDA loan saves money for teachers because, unlike the FHA loan, there is no down payment requirement.
 Even though the FHA loan has a low down payment requirement of just 3.5 percent of the sales price, the USDA loan goes one better and still permits 100% financing.